 And, in addition to how easy they are to prepare, it’s just kind of fun to eat your dinner out of a foil packet.

-I added some of my Homemade Taco Seasoning Mix and granulated garlic to a little olive oil and melted butter and tossed it with veggies before packaging them up.
+- Seasoning: I used my Homemade Taco Seasoning Mix.
 You could use store-bought taco seasoning but the homemade stuff is so much better.
 Try it.
+You’ll also need a little granulated garlic or garlic powder.

 Tips for Foil Pack Cooking Success

-Use the teeny, tiny baby potatoes and cut them in half.
-If using larger potatoes, cut them into 1″ chunks.
+- Potato Varieties: Use the teeny, tiny baby potatoes and cut them in half.
+If using larger potatoes, cut them into 1-inch chunks.

-Grilling is definitely the preferred method of cooking for foil packs.
-This recipe can be cooked in a hot 450 degree oven for 15 minutes in a pinch and the flavor will still be delicious but they don’t get as browned and beautiful as they do when they cook on the grill.
+- Oven Method: Grilling is definitely the preferred method of cooking for foil packs.
+This recipe can be cooked in a hot 450 degree F oven for 15 minutes in a pinch and the flavor will still be delicious but they don’t get as browned and beautiful as they do when they cook on the grill.

 Foil Pack Southwest Sausage and Potatoes

-- 14 ounces fully cooked smoked sausage, sliced into 1" pieces
+- 14 ounces fully cooked smoked sausage, sliced into 1-inch pieces

-- 1 pound baby yukon gold and red potatoes, halved (I used The Little Potato Company Dynamic Duo)
+- 1 pound baby Yukon gold and red potatoes, halved (I used The Little Potato Company Little Duos)

 - 1 red bell pepper, seeded and cut into strips